MartijnVanbiervliet/blog/content/posts/linux-setup.md

 brew install gcc
 ```

-# Configure shell theme
+# Shell theme
-Your shell theme is based on personal preference, and I sometimes switch between different ones.
-When getting started, you'll need to choose your shell technology: Bash, Zsh, or Fish are the most popular options.
-For beginners, I recommend either Bash or Zsh since most tools we'll be installing support their configuration formats.
+Customizing the look and feel of your terminal gives it that personal touch, making it more enjoyable to use.
+There are several options to customize your shell theme, which will be listed below.
+First, choose your shell technology: Bash, Zsh, or Fish are the most popular options.
+I recommend Bash or Zsh because they are supported by most tools we'll be installing.

 ###  Zsh with Powerlevel10K theme (optional)
-We can use Zsh to improve and augment our terminal, feels more familiar to MacOS systems.
-Or choose to keep using Bash and [install Oh My Bash instead](#Oh My Bash).

 Use Oh My Zsh to manage the Zsh configuration.
 First, [install Zsh using apt or brew](https://github.com/ohmyzsh/ohmyzsh/wiki).